Anelechi Anyanwu, MD

 Dr. Anyanwu also has an interest in minimally invasive surgery and received training in this area in London.
 His interests include reducing invasiveness of surgery by minimizing incisions and tissue dissection, avoiding cardiopulmonary bypass or myocardial ischemia and reducing level of anesthesia and monitoring.
 He has performed open heart surgery on awake patients with use of epidural anesthesia, a technique that may hasten patient recovery and reduce morbidity in selected patients.

-Following his training in England, Dr. Anyanwu joined the Department of Cardiothoracic Surgery at The Mount Sinai Medical Center in 2004 as a Senior Clinical Fellow.
+Following his training in England, Dr. Anyanwu joined the Department of Cardiovascular Surgery at The Mount Sinai Medical Center in 2004 as a Senior Clinical Fellow.
 His primary interests were Mitral Valve Repair, Complex Valvular surgery, Surgery for Heart Failure and Re-operative Cardiac Surgery.
 Under the close instruction of Dr. David Adams, Dr. Anyanwu was trained intensively in the entire spectrum of techniques for mitral valve repair, and is one of only a handful of surgeons in the United States to received formal training in mitral valve repair to a proficient and advanced level.
 His main interests are in minimally invasive mitral valve repair and mitral valve repair for dilated cardiomyopathies.
 Apart from mitral repair, during the Fellowship at Mount Sinai, Dr. Anyanwu acquired expertise in complex re-operative valvular surgery, and heart failure surgery.
 Working with Dr. Adams, Dr. Anyanwu has led the advanced heart failure program, introducing new mechanical devices for circulatory support and has also re-established the combined heart-lung transplant program.

 Curriculum Vitae: View PDF